ceph/ceph/doc/rbd/rbd-cloudstack.rst

 Although we could use ``client.admin`` for this, it's recommended to create a user with only access to the ``cloudstack`` pool.

-  ceph auth get-or-create client.cloudstack mon 'allow r' osd 'allow allow rwx pool=cloudstack'
+  ceph auth get-or-create client.cloudstack mon 'allow r' osd 'allow rwx pool=cloudstack'

 Use the information returned by the command in the next step when adding the Primary Storage.